The Definitive Guide

 Phase 1: Sell Cash-Secured Puts

-You start with cash in your account — no stock position.
-You sell a put option on a stock you want to own, choosing a strike price below the current market price.
-You collect premium upfront.
-If the stock stays above your strike at expiration, the put expires worthless and you keep the premium.
-You sell another put and repeat.
+If the stock stays above your strike at expiration, the put expires worthless.
+You keep the money.
+Sell another put.
+Repeat.
 If the stock drops below your strike, you move to Phase 2.

 Phase 2: Get Assigned